MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/mixed-reality.md

 Mixed Reality is a blend of physical and digital worlds, unlocking natural and intuitive 3D human, computer, and environment interactions.
 This new reality is based on advancements in computer vision, graphical processing, display technologies, input systems, and cloud computing.
 The term Mixed Reality was introduced in a 1994 paper by Paul Milgram and Fumio Kishino, "[A Taxonomy of Mixed Reality Visual Displays](https://search.ieice.org/bin/summary.php?id=e77-d_12_1321)."
 Their paper explored the concept of a *virtuality continuum* and the taxonomy of visual displays.
 Since then, the application of Mixed Reality has gone beyond displays to include:

+* Environmental understanding: spatial mapping and anchors.
-* Environmental input.
+* Human understanding: hand-tracking, eye-tracking, and speech input.
 * Spatial sound.
-* Locations and positioning in both real and virtual spaces.
+* Locations and positioning in both physical and virtual spaces.
 * Collaboration on 3D assets in mixed reality spaces.

 ![The Mixed Reality spectrum image](images/mixedrealityspectrum-worlds.png)<br>